 On app startup, remember - Makes Revisions remember the selected folder and dates as they were set when the app was last quit.

-Allow Revisions to send anonymous usage data back to the developer? - Such data is needed to fix any errors, optimize the app's performance, and improve Revisions.
+Allow Revisions to send anonymous usage data back to the developer? - Such data is needed to fix any errors and improve the app's performance.
 No personally identifiable information (such as account names or email addresses), no files or file metadata (such as filenames), or any other sensitive information is ever sent.
 Nevertheless, the decision is yours.
 Thanks for your help!